bluetoother/bipso/README.md

 <a name="Overiew"></a>
 ## 1. Overview

-**bipso** is a dictionary for developers to query the UUIDs and Characteristic definition defined by the [BIPSO Specification](https://github.com/bluetoother/bipso/blob/master/doc/spec.md).
+**bipso** is a dictionary for developers to query the UUIDs and Characteristic definitions defined by the [BIPSO Specification](https://github.com/bluetoother/bipso/blob/master/doc/spec.md).
 With BIPSO, firmware developers can organize Characteristics in an ISPO way.
 This may help a BLE device/product

 define IP-based Smart Objects by using a subset of BLE UUIDs.